 In March, I was honoured to be invited to attend the World LPG Association (WLPGA) Innovation Summit in Tokyo, where I was able to present an update on the WLPGA’s technical and safety DME activity and chair a workshop with the objective of gathering learnings from previous testing and trials with the fuel.

-With over 100 participants from all over the globe, the event brought together experts delivering innovative solutions for the industry, from more efficient systems or appliances, to the growth of sustainable fuels such as renewable LPG or DME.
+With over 100 participants from all over the globe, the event brought together experts delivering innovative solutions for the industry, from more efficient systems or appliances to the growth of sustainable fuels such as renewable LPG or DME.

 The most prominent reflection for me is just how extensive a history of DME there is in Japan.
 There is a huge depth of understanding; fundamental production pathway thermodynamics and economics, catalysis, and applications.
-There is already great collaboration taking place globally, but there is always room to strengthen this further – following the positive discussions in Japan I am sure this will be case as we head into the second half of 2023.
+There is already great collaboration taking place globally, but there is always room to strengthen this further – following the positive discussions in Japan, I am sure this will be the case as we head into the second half of 2023.

 LPG in Japan is hailed for its’ versatility, transportability and availability; two characteristics that make it indispensable in times of natural disaster, as such there were some great innovations in applications on display.
 Combined heat and power is a strong interest given the use of a single fuel to meet both energy demands; and some of the combined efficiencies of these devices were staggering.
 Backed up by Dimeta’s trip to Rinnai’s R&D facility in Nagoya, it was clear that the potential to concurrently decarbonise and reduce energy consumption is possible.